TensorLift: Automatic Extraction of Tensor-Level ISA Semantics from Accelerator RTL via MLIR Semantic Lifting: Introduction

 This manual specification bottleneck is well-documented: writing formal accelerator models has been characterized as ``tedious and error-prone''~\cite{autogenilaiccad} and as ``a significant burden for accelerators which may not have the volume or life-span compared to processors''~\cite{autogeniladate}.
 On the hardware side, RTL designs iterate rapidly; on the software side, TAIDL and ACT automate everything downstream of the ISA spec but cannot function without one.
 Prior efforts such as ILA~\cite{ila} and 3LA~\cite{3la} formalized accelerator interfaces but still require hand-authored models, and LLM-based EDA agents~\cite{zhong2024llm4eda, wu2024chateda, liu2024chipnemo, patra2024aieda} that depend on machine-readable hardware semantics~\cite{hong2025autocomp,nie2026kernelcraft,yu2025spec2rtl} cannot operate when such semantics do not exist.

-In this paper, we present ATLAAS, the first end-to-end MLIR-based pipeline that lifts RTL-extracted accelerator semantics to TAIDL-like tensor ISA specifications.
-Building on prior architecture-level model extraction~\cite{autogeniladate, autogenilaiccad} that produces bit-level MLIR from flattened RTL, ATLAAS employs an 8-pass MLIR semantic lifting pipeline that progressively recovers high-level tensor structure---from bit-manipulation canonicalization through idiom detection and loop reconstruction to structured metadata emission---bridging the abstraction gap between gate-level hardware and the tensor-level semantics required by tools like TAIDL and ACT (Figure~\ref{fig:code}).
+In this paper, we present TensorLift, the first end-to-end MLIR-based pipeline that lifts RTL-extracted accelerator semantics to TAIDL-like tensor ISA specifications.
+Building on prior architecture-level model extraction~\cite{autogeniladate, autogenilaiccad} that produces bit-level MLIR from flattened RTL, TensorLift employs an 8-pass MLIR semantic lifting pipeline that progressively recovers high-level tensor structure---from bit-manipulation canonicalization through idiom detection and loop reconstruction to structured metadata emission---bridging the abstraction gap between gate-level hardware and the tensor-level semantics required by tools like TAIDL and ACT (Figure~\ref{fig:code}).

-We evaluate ATLAAS on two open-source accelerators: Berkeley's Gemmini (systolic array, 16$\times$16, INT8) and TVM's VTA.
+We evaluate TensorLift on two open-source accelerators: Berkeley's Gemmini (systolic array, 16$\times$16, INT8) and TVM's VTA.
 The lifting pipeline achieves up to 92.9\% reduction on compute-dominated modules, discovers hardware features omitted from hand-written references, and generalizes across both accelerators without modification.
 All lifted semantics are formally verified equivalent to the RTL via Z3~\cite{z3} SMT proofs.
 Fed into ACT, the extracted specification yields a compiler backend that achieves a geometric mean speedup of $1.014\times$ over hand-written Gemmini kernels on workloads including ResNet-50 and MobileNet.

-By filling the frontmost gap in the RTL-to-framework pipeline, ATLAAS enables an automated path from RTL to ML framework integration, as illustrated in Figure~\ref{fig:overview}.
-The complete pipeline---RTL through ATLAAS to ISA specification, then through ACT to a compiler backend plugged into XLA---removes the need to hand-write the tensor-level ISA model, the step that has historically been the dominant bottleneck.
+By filling the frontmost gap in the RTL-to-framework pipeline, TensorLift enables an automated path from RTL to ML framework integration, as illustrated in Figure~\ref{fig:overview}.
+The complete pipeline---RTL through TensorLift to ISA specification, then through ACT to a compiler backend plugged into XLA---removes the need to hand-write the tensor-level ISA model, the step that has historically been the dominant bottleneck.

 In summary, this paper makes the following contributions: